Types of Gifts

 Regardless of how donors have chosen to participate, their gifts to Volunteer State Community College make an investment in human potential and enhance opportunities for all of us as well as future generations through their support of learning.

-Volunteer State College Foundation provides the following giving vehicles which allows donors the flexibility they seek in making philanthropic decisions.
+Volunteer State College Foundation provides the following giving vehicles which allow donors the flexibility they seek in making philanthropic decisions.
+If you are interested in making a difference through any of the following ways, please contact our Vice President for Resource Development and Executive Director of the Foundation, Karen Mitchell, at (615)230-3505 or firstname.lastname@example.org.

 - Outright Gifts